-- Wednesday 5/31: Check the netvibes page and see if anyone else wrote on the poem you wrote about in your Tuesday blog post: if so, edit your original post and link to one of them in order to compare your versions of the poems’ personae to your classmates’ versions (including casting decisions!).
+- Wednesday 5/30: Check the netvibes page and see if anyone else wrote on the poem you wrote about in your Tuesday blog post: if so, edit your original post and link to one of them in order to compare your versions of the poems’ personae to your classmates’ versions (including casting decisions!).
 If not, read one other student’s blog post, edit your original post and link to theirs, and compare their depiction (of an admittedly different speaker, but still of a persona).
-In order to distinguish old from new writing, I recommend either reblogging the original post with some new sentences and links added, or (my preferences) editing the original, but appending some new materials after a line of dashes.
+In order to distinguish old from new writing, I recommend either reblogging the original post with some new sentences and links added, or (my preference) editing the original, but appending some new materials after a line of dashes.

 - Thursday, 5/31: Read my blog post on “Types of Personae,” to be found under the Examples menu link, and tweeted to #vizpoem by noon.

 - Thursday 5/31: Compose another new blog post, along the same lines as I described in item #2 above, except in this case choose a separate poem’s persona to characterize.
 After you have described the speaker, illustrated him or her, and explained your choice, briefly contrast your second persona with the first one you wrote about.